University & College Sport Associations

-Three organizations — the NCAA, NJCAA and NAIA — control the sport teams of almost every American college and university.
-To get a scholarship as a volleyball player, you will need to send documents to at least one of the organizations.
+Four organizations — the NCAA, NAIA, NJCAA and CCCAA — control the sport teams of almost all American colleges and universities.
+To get a volleyball scholarship, you’ll need to send documents to at least one of them.
+Welcome to bureaucracy!

 AVSR Global will help you understand how to work with the right organization in the right way.
-Schools that offer scholarships to you can be helpful, too.
+Schools that offer you scholarships can be helpful, too.

 - Division I, Division II, and Division III universities and colleges.